 Senior Associate Director of Professional Development

-Associate Director of Professional Development
+Senior Associate Director of Curriculum Development

-Associate Director of Professional Development
+Associate Director of Curriculum Development

-Associate Director of School Support
+Director of School Support

 A member of the team since its inception, Tracey oversees and manages all the behind-the-scenes nuts and bolts that keep the TLAC team functioning.
 In addition to maintaining a secret identity, she finished third in the 2014 Iditarod.
 Her lead dog, a Siberian husky, is named Fluffy.